-There where forms with red fins, white fins or almost transparent fins, with yellow heads, red heads or blue heads, with yellow or white chests.
+There were forms with red fins, with white fins and with almost transparent fins, specimens with yellow heads, red heads or blue heads, and some with yellow and some with white chests.

-And some reminds of the A.agassizii "Pastel" form.
+And some reminded of the A.agassizii "Pastel" form.

 After this exiting discovery, we headed downstream:

 As usual, the nature offered us a shower while sitting in the boat: